-Let us now compare neighborhood flow coupling and full coupling in a more complex scenario.
-To investigate the threshold of overlap at which the two methods collapse overlapping communities, we construct a network benchmark model with 500 physical nodes partitioned into 50 communities of (uniform) size 10.
-The network has two layers and the partitions in each layer differ by some number of random edge swaps (Fig. 3.a).
-Using Infomap with both coupling schemes on 1000 network realizations, we record the overlap for each pair of communities in different layers and whether or not Infomap merges them (Fig. 3.b).
-We see that full coupling merges communities more aggressively than neighborhood flow coupling-in some cases, even when they only overlap by two nodes.
+To compare neighborhood flow coupling and full coupling in a more complex scenario, we measure the threshold of overlap at which the two methods collapse overlapping communities.
+First, we construct a two-layer network benchmark model with 500 physical nodes partitioned into 50 communities of uniform size 10, where the communities in each layer differ by some number of random edge swaps [Fig. 3(a)].
+Then, using Infomap with both coupling schemes on 1000 network realizations, we record the overlap for each pair of communities in different layers and whether or not Infomap merges them [Fig. 3(b)].
+We see that full coupling merges communities more aggressively than neighborhood flow coupling, in some cases even when they only overlap by two nodes.
 Conversely, Infomap with neighborhood flow coupling requires substantial overlap before it merges two distinct communities.

 In real-world networks, communities are sometimes sparsely linked internally.
-Since the neighborhood flow coupling considers overlap in internal link structure rather than in nodes, the likelihood of merging partly overlapping communities decreases with increasing sparsity.
-We observe this decline by repeating the simulation at density $\rho = 0.25$, with 75 percent of the edges randomly removed from each community (Fig. 3.c).
+Since the neighborhood flow coupling considers overlap in internal link structure rather than in nodes, partly overlapping communities will merge with lower probability when the communities are sparser.
+For example, with all but a fraction $\rho=0.25$ of the edges randomly removed from each community, the merge probability decreases more for neighborhood flow coupling than full coupling [Fig. 3(c)].
+In networks with few layers, the network under study and the research question at hand should determine which coupling method is best.